Gstreamer and compatibility

 The Good, the Bad and the Ugly

 The "Ugly" plugins are good quality plugins whose license is not LGPL or with licensing issues.
+To install them, search for packages containing containing gstreamer plugins ugly in your distribution's repositories.

 Image file formats